course-dprep/movie-runtimes-on-average-rating_IMDB/README.md

 ## __Method and results__
 For this research, the research question *What is the relationship between the runtime and the average user rating for movies?* was formulated.

-To answer this question we make use of imdb.com data, in specific the datasets 'title_basics.tsv' and 'title_ratings.tsv', which were downloaded from the following website: https://datasets.imdbws.com.
+To answer this question we make use of data from imdb.com, in specific the datasets 'title_basics.tsv' and 'title_ratings.tsv', which were downloaded from the following website: https://datasets.imdbws.com.
 The variables that were used, were the following:

 | Variable       | Description |